n4ru/f-cubed/README.md

 ### Warning!

 There is one catch.
-While it should rarely happen, because two mod slots are left open for the first 23 minutes of farming, it is possible to get greifed by a friendly player deploying the other two mods.
+While it should rarely happen, because two mod slots are left open for the first 23 minutes of farming, it is possible to get griefed by a friendly player or noob deploying the other two mods.